 By Steve Mutua.

 First, who is a good person?
 What parameters do you use to designate somebody as good?
-Most likely, you use very superficial evaluation like their mannerisms and public behaviour which is dictated by the society.
+Most likely, you use very superficial evaluation like their mannerisms and public behavior which is dictated by society.
 The good book says in so many places that “No one is good except God”.
 Jesus told one guy not to call him (Jesus) good.
-Now, if Jesus refuses the title “good man”, who else could really qualify?
+Now, if Jesus refuses the title “good man”, who else could qualify?

 If the same person offers to buy you lunch or gives you some of the money, he is now a “good” man!
 See?
 Hence, we dispense with the idea of a “good” person.
-That automatically answers the question but lets see some other ideas.
+That automatically answers the question but let’s see some other ideas.

 What do you call a “bad thing” happening to a person?
 What is bad?
 At what point does bad begin and end?
-In the good book again, a story is told of Joseph who was betrayed by his jealous brothers (a bad thing?) only for him to prosper alot and help them later.
+In the good book again, a story is told of Joseph who was betrayed by his jealous brothers (a bad thing?) only for him to prosper a lot and help them later.

 When they asked him why he does that when they could supply whatever he needed, he told them there are people in the prison who need his help and the only way he could get to them was by getting jailed.